ACXPA Customer Service Guide

 You've almost certainly seen the claim that only 7% of communication is words — 38% is tone, and 55% is body language.
 It's quoted in almost every contact centre training course, leadership book and LinkedIn post about communication.

 It's wrong — or at least, badly misapplied.
-And if your active listening skills training relies on it, the foundation is shaky.
+And if your active listening training relies on it, the foundation is shaky.

 What Mehrabian actually found: Psychologist Albert Mehrabian's 1967 research measured how people interpret emotional ambiguity — specifically, when the words, tone and facial expression of a speaker are in conflict with each other.
 If someone smiles warmly while saying I hate this, we tend to trust the smile over the words.
 That's what the 7/38/55 numbers describe.
 Mehrabian himself has spent decades saying his research is routinely misquoted and misapplied to general communication.